JavierSegoviaCordoba/Resource/README.md

 }
 ```

-You don't have to add all those functions, for example usually you only have to use:
+You don't have to add all those functions, for example, you usually only have to use:
 -  `loading` to show a progress indicator.
 -  `noLoading` to hide the progress indicator.
 -  `success` to load the data.